torvalds/linux/Documentation/bpf/index.rst

 This directory contains documentation for the BPF (Berkeley Packet Filter) facility, with a focus on the extended BPF version (eBPF).

 This kernel side documentation is still work in progress.
-The main textual documentation is (for historical reasons) described in :ref:`networking-filter`, which describe both classical and extended BPF instruction-set.
 The Cilium project also maintains a `BPF and XDP Reference Guide`_ that goes into great technical depth about the BPF Architecture.

 .. toctree::
    :maxdepth: 1

+   instruction-set
+   verifier
    libbpf/index
    btf
    faq